brandur/sorg/content/drafts/postgres-reads.md

 A Postgres database can dump a representation of its current state to a *base backup* which can be used to initialize replica.
-From there, the replica stays in lockstep with its primary by consuming changes that it finds in its emitted WAL.
+From there, the replica stays in lockstep with its primary by consuming changes in its emitted WAL.
 A base backup comes with a pointer to the current LSN so that when a replica starts to consume the WAL, it knows where to start.

 !fig src="/assets/postgres-reads/replicas-and-wal.svg" caption="A replica being initialized from base backup and consuming its primary's WAL."

-There are a few methods available to a replica to consume WAL.
-One is "log shipping" where completed WAL segments are copied from primary to replicas and consumed as a single batch.
-This has the major advantage of efficiency, but at the cost of how closely any secondary can be following its primary (secondaries will be at least as behind as the current segment that's still being written).
-Another method is streaming, where WAL is emitted to replicas over an open connection.
+There are a few ways for a replica to consume WAL.
+The first is "log shipping": completed WAL segments (16 MB chunks of the WAL) are copied from primary to replicas and consumed as a single batch.
+This has the major advantage of efficiency (it's fast to copy files around, and has negligible cost to the primary), but with a tradeoff of how closely any secondary can be following its primary -- secondaries will be at least as behind as the current segment that's still being written.

+Another common configuration for consuming WAL is "streaming", where WAL is emitted by the primary to replicas over an open connection.
 This has the advantage of secondaries being very current at the cost of some extra resource consumption.

-Due to their respective capabilities in being ready to become a primary, replicas consuming WAL with log shipping are also known as "warm standbys" while those using streaming are called "hot standbys".
-The latter is often seen in production setups due to its nice property of being ready to take the reins at a moment's notice thanks to having a state that so closely follows the primary's.
+Based on their respective aptitude's for becoming primary at a moment's notice, replicas consuming WAL with log shipping are also known as "warm standbys" while those using streaming are called "hot standbys".
+Hot standbys are often seen in production setups because maintain state that closely matches their primary and make great targets to fail over to at a moment's notice.
 The technique we're going to discuss works better with streaming, but should yield at benefits with either method.

 ## Routing reads based on replica WAL position (#routing-reads)

 By routing read operations only to replicas that are caught up enough to run them accurately, we can eliminate stale reads.
-This will necessitate an easy way of determining how far behind a replica is, and luckily the WAL's LSN makes a perfect metric for this purpose.
+This necessitates an easy way of measuring how far behind a replica is, and the WAL's LSN is perfect for this use.

-When mutating a resource in the system we'll store the latest LSN for the entity making the request.
-When fulfilling a read operation for that same entity, we'll check which replicas have consumed to that point or beyond it, and randomly select one from the pool.
-If no replicas are sufficiently up to date (i.e. say a read operation is being run very closely after the initial write), we'll fall back to the master.
-Using this technique, stale reads become impossible regardless of the state of any given replica.
+When mutating a resource in the system we'll store the last committed LSN for the entity making the request.
+Then, when we subsequently want to fulfill a read operation for that same entity, we'll check which replicas have consumed to that point or beyond it, and randomly select one from the pool.
+If no replicas are sufficiently advanced (i.e. say a read operation is being run very closely after the initial write), we'll fall back to the master.
+Stale reads become impossible regardless of the state of any given replica.